jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 receipts, purchase orders, remittances, bank deposits, and quotation requests.

-*Image Description: A word cloud based on the subject lines for emails with malicious attachments.
-The word cloud contains words such as remittance, advice, confirmation, action, direct, deposit, statement, receipt, approved, benefits, enrollment, completed, information, missed, purchase, listen, review, shipment, processed, shared, notice.*
+![Word cloud based on the subject lines for emails with malicious attachments]

-*Chart: A pie chart showing the prevalence of different types of email malware attachments.
-HTML is 78%, Executable is 14%, PDF is 3%, Excel is 2%, Word Document is 1%, and Other (Shortcut, OneNote) is 2%.*
+HTML
+Executable
+PDF
+Excel
+Word Document
+Other (Shortcut,
+OneNote)
+78%
+14%
+3%
+2%
+1%
+2%

+remittance
+remittance
+advice
+confirmation
+action
+direct
+deposit
+statement
+receipt
+approved
+benefits
+enrollment
+completed
+information
+missed
+purchase
+listen
+review
+shipment
+processed
+shared
+advice
+notice

 We have also observed that 24% of the emails with malicious attachments attempted to spoof American Express.
 DHL is next at 21% and Microsoft in third with 15%.

-*Chart: A bar chart showing the top spoofed brands in emails with malicious attachments.
-American Express is 24%, DHL is 21%, Microsoft is 15%, DocuSign is 11%, RingCentral is 8%, USAA is 5%, DropBox is 4%, FedEx is 3%, Chase is 2%, Wells Fargo is 2%, HSBC is 1%, and Others is 4%.*
+![Top spoofed brands in emails with malicious attachments]

 From a purely phishing standpoint (those without malicious attachments), the most prevalent phishing themes are “Urgent Action” themes, mailbox-